whiletruedoio/.github/docs/development/STYLE_GUIDE.md

 written Text the name should always link to our official website
 <https://while-true-do.io>.

+The origin of the name is a reference to infinite loops in programming languages.
+It means, that we want to continue doing things, learning new things and support the community as long as possible.

 ### Slogan

 Our slogan is: **Open Source - Development, Infrastructure, Community**